 Just like poinsettias, one of the most traditional botanicals to have around for the holidays is holly.
 Here we used crepe paper holly leaves for gift toppers and wreaths, but you can incorporate them into your holiday decor however you would like.
 These are really easy to whip up so they are a great last minute touch to your presents or Christmas table setting.

-We used both the extra fine and the floristic crepe to craft these paper holly leaves.
+We used both the extra fine and heavy crepe paper to craft these paper holly leaves.
 The papers have different looks, but both are equally beautiful.
-In the floristic we used Pistachio and in the extra fine we used Cypress.
-To make the corresponding holly berries, we used 1/2-inch foam balls and shimmery red tissue paper from our Holiday Cheer tissue pack.
-You can also use the extra fine in Cranberry for the berries.
+In the heavy we used Pistachio and in the extra fine we used Juniper.
+To make the corresponding holly berries, we used 12mm cotton spun paper balls, and shimmery red tissue paper from our Holiday Cheer tissue pack.
+You can also use the extra fine in Ruby for the berries.
 If you have any scrap bits laying around, this is the perfect opportunity to use them!

 As we mentioned, these crepe paper holly leaves make for beautiful gift toppers, but we also love the idea of DIY-ing a cute mini wreath, like our pine needle wreath.
 For a felt version of holly leaves, find our template here.
 Browse our floristic crepe projects, or take a look at our paper collections in our online shop!
-Cheers ~ Lia and the Team
+Cheers ~ Lia & team